-Supplemental Co-Curricular Courses
+General/Supplemental Co-Curricular Courses

-A variety of Supplemental Co-Curricular (SU) courses provide opportunities for spiritual and personal enrichment.
-Students are limited to three SU 150/190 courses for credit toward general elective requirements, but may audit additional SU 150/190 courses at no additional charge during enrollment of the program.
-Students must complete and submit the appropriate form found on this Course Registration webpage: https://utsnyc.edu/academics/registrar/course-registration-grades/.
-Consult the academic catalogue for the one-credit Supplemental Co-Curricular courses on various topics.
+A variety of General (UT) and Supplemental Co-Curricular (SU) courses provide opportunities for personal and spiritual enrichment.
+A maximum of one SU course and one UT course is permitted as a zero-credit audit each semester at no additional charge during enrollment of the program; standard two- or three-credit courses are not permitted for audit.
+Students may take up to three credits of the following courses toward general elective requirements: SU 101 (Graduate Writing Seminar), SU 150 (Community Engagement), SU 190 (Topics in Ministry).
+Complete and submit the appropriate form found on this Course Registration webpage to register for the course: https://utsnyc.edu/academics/registrar/course-registration-grades/.
+Consult the academic catalogue for the one-credit General and Supplemental Co-Curricular courses.